Chart Color Schemes

 Health

-Bankstown - North's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups
+Bankstown - North's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results in Bankstown - North with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is extremely low at approximately 46% of the total population (~8,320 people), compared to 48.6% across Greater Sydney and a national average of 55.3%.
-Diabetes and arthritis are the most common medical conditions in the area, impacting 5.2 and 5.0% of residents respectively.
+Health outcomes data shows excellent results in Bankstown - North, with younger cohorts having a very low prevalence of common health conditions.
+The rate of private health cover is extremely low at approximately 46% of the total population (~8,320 people), compared to 48.6% across Greater Sydney and the national average of 55.3%.
+The most prevalent medical conditions in the area are diabetes and arthritis, affecting 5.2 and 5.0% of residents respectively.

-80.0% of residents declare themselves completely clear of medical ailments, compared to 75.8% across Greater Sydney.
-The area has 12.7% of residents aged 65 and over (2,285 people), lower than the 15.8% in Greater Sydney.
-Health outcomes among seniors require more attention despite being strong.
+A total of 80.0% of residents declared themselves completely clear of medical ailments, compared to 75.8% across Greater Sydney.
+The area has 12.7% of residents aged 65 and over (2,285 people), which is lower than the 15.8% in Greater Sydney.
+Health outcomes among seniors require particular attention despite being strong overall.

 Frequently Asked Questions - Health